In 1965 the Anglo-Belarusian Society began publishing a yearbook - The Journal of Byelorussian Studies.

 The Journal publishes articles on Belarusian literature, linguistics, foreign relations, civil society, history and art, as well as book reviews.

-The Journal is the oldest English language double blind peer-reviewed periodical on Belarusian studies.
-It is the only academic periodical about Belarus indexed by EBSCO and Google Scholar.
+The Journal is the oldest English language double-blind peer-reviewed periodical on Belarusian studies.
+It is the only academic periodical about Belarus indexed by EBSCO, ERIH PLUS, Google Scholar and other databases.
+The Journal has been accepted to SCOPUS since October 11, 2018.
 The Journal is currently accepting new submissions.